python-parsy/parsy/docs/ref/methods_and_combinators.rst

    .. method:: combine_dict(fn)

-      Returns a parser that transforms the value produced by the initial parser (which must be a mapping/dictionary) using the supplied function/callable, passing the arguments using the ``**kwargs`` syntax.
+      Returns a parser that transforms the value produced by the initial parser using the supplied function/callable, passing the arguments using the ``**kwargs`` syntax.

+      The value produced by the initial parser must be a mapping/dictionary from names to values, or a list of two-tuples, or something else that can be passed to the ``dict`` constructor.

+      If ``None`` is present as a key in the dictionary it will be removed before passing to ``fn``.

+      Motiviation:

-      Where the initial parser produces a dictionary of values, this can be a more convenient way to combine them than :meth:`~Parser.map`.
+      Where the initial parser produces a dictionary of values (or a list of name-value pairs), this can be a more convenient way to combine them than :meth:`~Parser.map`.

-      This is similar to :meth:`combine`, but used for with a callable that accepts keyword arguments.
+      It is similar to :meth:`combine`, but used for with a callable that accepts keyword arguments.
 Compared to using :meth:`combine`, by using keyword arguments instead of positional arguments we can avoid a dependence on the order of components in the string being parsed (and in the argument order of callables being used) and therefore improve flexibility, and readability.

-      Example using Python 3.5 and below, using :meth:`tag` and :meth:`map` to produce the dictionary:
+      Example using Python 3.5 and below, using :meth:`tag` to produce a list of name-value pairs:

       .. code:: python

-         >>> from datetime import date
          >>> ddmmyyyy = seq(
          ...     regex(r'[0-9]{2}').map(int).tag('day'),
          ...     regex(r'[0-9]{2}').map(int).tag('month'),
          ...     regex(r'[0-9]{4}').map(int).tag('year'),
-         ... ).map(dict).combine_dict(date)
+         ... ).combine_dict(date)
          >>> ddmmyyyy.parse('04052003')
          datetime.date(2003, 5, 4)

       With Python 3.6, we can make use of the ``**kwargs`` version of :func:`seq` to make this more readable: